Gaetz investigation complicated by overture to his father about ex-FBI agent who went missing

 The men who approached Gaetz’s father, people familiar with the matter said, had no apparent connection to the sex crimes investigation of his son, other than having somehow learned about it before it was publicly reported.
 But when news of law enforcement’s interest in Gaetz surfaced Tuesday, the congressman asserted that the allegation was “rooted in an extortion effort against my family for $25 million,” and he identified by name a former federal prosecutor who he said was part of the effort.

 While the Justice Department investigates possible sex crimes, the FBI is separately examining whether the request to his father about Levinson might constitute extortion, with Gaetz and his family as possible victims.
+A Justice Department spokesman declined to comment.

+The Washington Examiner on Wednesday published a text message and a document that purports to outline the proposal to Don Gaetz.

+The materials show that Bob Kent, a former Air Force intelligence analyst, told the former Florida lawmaker in a mid-March text he had a plan that could make Gaetz’s “future legal and political problems go away,” and claimed that Levinson was still alive.

 Substantiating criminal charges in the extortion probe could be difficult, people familiar with the matter said, noting that, when the two men – who have not been identified – first contacted Don Gaetz, they did not explicitly threaten to expose the congressman unless they were paid.
 Even if investigators do come to believe there was an attempt to extort the Gaetz family, it appears connected to the sex-crimes investigation only because the men involved discovered it and used it as leverage for personal purposes, people familiar with the matter said.